frequently asked questions

 The School of Continuing Studies is one of nine schools at Tulane University: Architecture, A. B. Freeman School of Business, Law, Liberal Arts, Medicine, Public Health and Tropical Medicine, Science and Engineering, Social Work, and School of Continuing Studies.

 What's the SCS tuition?

 $351 per credit hour for the 2014-2015 academic year, which means that a typical three-credit course costs $1,053.
 For the 2015-2016 academic year, tuition is $369 per credit hour or $1,107 for a three-credit undergraduate course.
 While SCS students may live on campus, purchase a meal plan, and participate fully in campus-sponsored organizations, most choose to live at home.

 What kind of degree can I get?

-SCS offers bachelors' and associates' degrees, subject-specific certificates, a Master of Liberal Arts degree and a Master of Professional Studies degree in Homeland Security Studies.
+SCS offers bachelors' and associates' degrees, subject-specific certificates, a Master of Liberal Arts degree and a Master of Professional Studies degree in Homeland Security Studies or Computing Technologies.

 When do classes start?

 The SCS calendar is on a Spring/Summer/Fall "trimester" system.
 We have two 15-week semesters and one 12-week summer semester, as well as two 6-week summer semesters.